Your parking lot and roads are one of the largest expenses of your property, and what you don’t know about your pavement could be costing you money!

 - Identifying volumetric properties of compacted asphalt specimens and the specific gravity of the asphalt mix

-During construction ATS technicians run testing on asphalt as it is placed in the field.
+During construction ATS technicians test asphalt as it is placed in the field.
 The process may include:

 - Verifying proper rolling patterns are employed